oconpa/facial_rekog_tute/README.md

 - Once attached we now need to point our API to the lambda and finally deploy it.

 - After deploying the API it's can be used in our app.
 Navigate to the deployed section of API Gateway copying the link to be used in your app.

-1. Edit react frontend
-2. Make s3 bucket and push react build to it
-3. Create a lambda from cli and attach it to API Gateway to expose

-aws iam create-role --role-name facial-rekognise --cli-input-json skeleton.json aws lambda create-function --function-name facial-rekog --runtime python3.8 --role arn:aws:iam::080284742429:role/facial_rekog --handler lambda.handler --zip-file fileb://lambda.zip

-4. Add code to lambda with rekognition
-5. App complete
-7. Create a gallery which loads an s3 library of previously uploaded image with rekognition data

 ---